nps1ngh/simple-autograd/MISC.md

 - NumPy's `ufunc.at` functions allow the `ufunc` operation to be done multiple times on a single element if the index to it is provided multiple times.
 (See `operations.IndexingBackward`.)

+- Just like for the gradient in matrix multiplication, the gradient for convolution can be calculated via convolution itself.
+(Convolution can be expressed as MatMul after all.)